AronDomingues/Pokemon-Unsupervised-Machine-Learning-Analysis/README.md

 ## 📝OBJECTIVE

-By uncovering hidden patterns and insights from the Pokémon dataset without relying on predefined labels, the **objective** of this analysis is to **group and rank pokemons based on selected characteristics: HP, Attack, Defense, SP Attack, and SP Defense**.
+By uncovering hidden patterns and insights from the Pokémon dataset without relying on predefined labels, the **objective** of this analysis is to **group and rank Pokémon based on selected characteristics: HP, Attack, Defense, SP Attack, and SP Defense**.

 To achieve this, we apply a variety of UML techniques including clustering, factor analysis, ranking, and correspondence analysis (CA).